 Playing Handicap is a stroke allowance that a player will receive when playing in a competition with or against othr players.
 It is important as it allows for a level playing field that will promote both enjoyment and inclusivity

 It is the actual number of strokes you receive or give during a round and is the number used for the purposes of the game or competition.

 How is a Playing Handicap calculated?

-Course Handicap x Handicap Allowance = Playing Handicap
+Your Playing Handicap is calculated by mutiplyng your Course Handicap by your Handicap Allowance = Playing Handicap

 For links to further information and videos please see the following:-

 For other information from England Golf click here